flare-foundation/attestation-client/deployment/README.md

 This creates the subfolder `credentials`.

----
+!!!
+IMPORTANT
-IMPORTANT: Using this command again will overwrite your credentials!
+Using this command again will overwrite your credentials!

 ### 2.2 Update Credentials